oabba/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-10](figure/unnamed-chunk-10-1.png)

+##Interval in which maximum average number of steps taken
 The maximum average number of steps taken and the respective interval are presented in the form of a dataframe with one row as follows